The Far Ultraviolet Background: The Exosphere

 \section{The Exosphere}

 The exosphere is defined as the region in which the collisions of neutral particles with each other ceases to be important.
-If so, neutral particles are on ballistic trajectories with paths determined by initial conditions.
 The base of the exosphere (``exobase") depends on solar activity but a typical value is 500\,km.
-Three families of particles are defined as follows: ``ballistic" -- particles that lack sufficient speed and so fall back; ``escapers" -- particles which have sufficient speed to escape; and ``satellite" --- particles which do undergo a rare collision ($R\lesssim 2.5\,R_E$) which sends them back down.
+Three families of particles are defined as follows: ``ballistic" -- particles that lack sufficient speed and so fall back; ``escapers" -- particles which have sufficient speed to escape; and ``satellite" --- particles which undergo a rare collision ($R\lesssim 2.5\,R_E$) which sends them back down.
 Thus the particle density of the exosphere is not a simple power law.
 The temperature in the exosphere decreases to one third of the base value at $4\,R_E$ and two-fifth at $10\,R_E$; here, $R_E$ is the radius of Earth ($\approx 6,400\,$km).
 We adopt the ``standard'' temperature of 1025\,K (cf.\ \citealt{omf+03}).
 The corresponding thermal rms velocity is 2.9\,km\,s$^{-1}$.